Hilltown, Dundee

-Hilltown (or informally, The Hilltown) in Dundee, Scotland, is a mainly residential area to the north of the City Centre and lying to the south of the main circular road.
+Hilltown (or informally, The Hilltown, /sco/) in Dundee, Scotland, is a mainly residential area to the north of the City Centre and lying to the south of the main circular road.

 Demographics

 In the 2001 census the population was 9,337, by 2011 the census recorded 6,408 following major demolition of 1960s and 70s council built multi storeys and 6-in-a-block flats.

 The majority of Hilltown housing is mainly three to four storey tenement buildings as well as four tower blocks.
 This is shown in the census which states that flats are the main housing facility in the Hilltown at 82.0%.

-The ethnicity of Hilltown is mainly White at 88%; 8.5% are Asian, 1.6% are African, and 2% of other mixed groups.
+According to the 2022 census, the ethnic makeup of the wider Coldside ward (which includes the Hilltown) was 85.9% White, 8.8% Asian, 2.4% African or Caribbean, 1.3% mixed or multiple ethnic groups, and 1.6% from other ethnic backgrounds.